Television Nishinippon: 1970s

 In April 1970, all of TNC's prime time programs were in color, and 76.8% of all-day programs were in color.
-On April 30, 1971, the small plane in which Koga Masaaki, an employee of West Nippon Television, crashed while collecting news, and Koga Masaaki died in the line of duty.
+On April 30, 1971, the small plane in which Koga Masaaki, an employee of Television Nishinippon, crashed while collecting news, and died in the line of duty.

 In the first week of January 1973, Television Nishinippon won the prime-time ratings championship for the first time with a ratings of 19.4%.
 The following year, while Television Nishinippon carried out a large-scale expansion of its Fukuoka headquarters, it also moved the company's registration headquarters and main control room and other important facilities from Yawata City to Fukuoka City.
 On November 13 of the same year, Television Nishinippon began transmitting signals from Takamiya's headquarters.
-West Nippon Television introduced the electronic news gathering (ENG) system in 1979, which greatly improved the efficiency of news gathering and editing.
+Television Nishinippon introduced the electronic news gathering (ENG) system in 1979, which greatly improved the efficiency of news gathering and editing.